Abram Constable Snr - Mill Owner 1742-1768

 Links with John Constable

 John Constable delayed his wedding in order to complete this picture.
-Painted in 1815-16 it shows the mill buildings virtually as they look today.
+It shows the mill buildings virtually as they look today.

-This sketch painted in 1810-11 is the only one showing the edge of Willy Lott’s House and the water outlets from the mill into the millpond.
+This sketch is the only one showing the water outlets from the mill into the millpond painted from the corner of Willy Lott’s House.
 The lucam is shown in its original position.
 For more information about this sketch click

 - In addition to the above sketch, Constable painted a series of paint and pencil sketches called ‘Flatford Mill from the Lock’